All origin stories are Newtonian, part 2 of 2

 From cultural narratives to religion to comic-book characters to conceptions of self, origin stories often serve to explain belief systems and histories within the context of a defined beginning, middle, and end.
 Origin stories are narrative devices steeped in limitations of both form and content.
-Even the theory of the Big Bang, the prevailing cosmological model of the universe’s origin that proposes the universe has been expanding from a dimensionless point of extreme density and temperature for 13.7 billion years, is dependent upon axioms that are situated in linear conceptions of time and space, axioms—I have argued in other projects, as have others—supported by Aristotle, who articulated some of the first linear notions of time in response to Euclid’s linear notions of space in geometry, and expressed in Western science through Isaac Newton’s classical mechanics.
-The vague thinking of theories that rely upon linear notions of space and time is a failing of imagination, rationality, and scale, as I see it, for when we explore beyond eye level to astronomical and molecular scales of physical reality, spacetime is not linear, and ordinary language does not suffice.
+Even the theory of the Big Bang, the prevailing cosmological model of the universe’s origin that proposes the universe has been expanding from a dimensionless point of extreme density and temperature for 13.8 billion years, is dependent upon axioms that are situated in linear conceptions of time and space.
+These axioms—I have argued in other projects, as have others—are supported by Aristotle, who articulated some of the first linear notions of time in response to Euclid’s linear notions of space in geometry, and expressed in Western science through Isaac Newton’s classical mechanics.
+The vague thinking of theories that rely upon linear notions of space and time is a failing of not only imagination but rationality and scale, for when we explore beyond eye level to astronomical and molecular modes of physical reality, spacetime is not linear, and ordinary language does not suffice.

 Diane Samuels hand-transcribed Gertude Stein's The Autobiography of Alice B. Toklas.
 Courtesy of the Andy Warhol Museum.